 CACAB purposes a long week of carnival celebration.
-The theme for 2017 is “Prepare for destiny-defining moments that push us to discover our true purpose in life”.
 The objective is to provide visitors and residents with a detailed view of all the elements associated with carnival (steel bands, calypsonians, masqueraders, etc) in a manner that is exciting and electrifying.
 The participatory nature of all the events promotes harmony, cultural awareness, artistry, personal growth, talent and expression through music as well as diversity and community awareness.
 Three or four judges arrive from Trinidad and Tobago to judge all costume events.

-2017 Fashion Show to showcase Boston Carnival costumes by Boston’s finest Carnival Band Leaders, local Boston designers and entrpreneaurs and special guest Riddim Orchestra
+showcasing Boston Carnival costumes by Boston’s finest Carnival Band Leaders, local Boston designers and entrepreneurs and special guest Riddim Orchestra

 Please join us for a fun, filled evening with fashion, costumes, vendors, food, and music.
 All are welcome!!!